 Cabo Orange National Park is located in Amapá state, on the coastline of northern Brazil and close to the border with French Guiana.
-The park is characterized by flooded grasslands, unique in the Amazon region, as well as by mangroves, which act as "fish nurseries."
+The park is characterized by flooded grasslands, unique in the Amazon region, and by mangroves, which act as fish nurseries.

 Cabo Orange National Park